 - 1. Room temperature drops causing the room thermostat heating contacts to close. - 2.
 The induced blower begins a pre-purge cycle of 15 seconds. - 3.
 If pressure switch contact is closed and has failed to open since the last cycle, all subsequent steps will fail to occur. - 4.
 The air proving pressure switch contact closes.
 If pressure switch contact fails to close, the ignition sequence will not continue. - 5.
-After the pre-purge period, the hot surface igniter heats up for 10 seconds - 6.
-The gas valve opens for a 5 second trial for ignition.
+After the pre-purge period, the hot surface igniter heats up for 10 seconds.

+- 6. The gas valve opens for a 5 second trial for ignition.
 The gas burners light and the igniter shuts off.
 If the burners fail to light or if the flame is not sensed, the gas valve closes and, if there have been less than 4 trials for ignition, the sequence returns to Step 5.
-There is a 30 second purge between trials.
+There is a 30 second interpurge between trials.
 If this was the 4th trial for ignition, the ignition sequence goes into a 60 minute soft lockout.
-After a 5 second post-purge, the induced blower stops and pressure switch contacts open. - 7.
+After a 5 second postpurge, the induced blower stops and pressure switch contacts open. - 7.
 Also, if the flame signal is lost during burner firing, the gas valve will close and the ignition sequence will begin again at Step 4.
 If the flame sensing signal is lost more than 3 times during a furnace cycle, the gas valve will close, the ignition sequence goes into a 5 second post-purge, and the induced blower stops.
 The ignition system then goes into a 60 minute lockout and reattempts the sequence at Step 4.
 The 60 minute lockout sequence will repeat itself indefinitely.
-Lowering the room thermostat setting below room temperature for more than 3 seconds or shutting off the electrical supply to the furnace for more than 1 second should interrupt the 60 minute lockout. - 3.
-The circulating fan begins 30 seconds after a successful trial for ignition and the furnace continues to run in this state until the room thermostat heating contacts open in response to raised room temperature.
+Lowering the room thermostat setting below room temperature for more than 3 seconds or shutting off the electrical supply to the furnace for more than 1 seconds may interrupt the 60 minute lockout. - 8.
+The circulating fan begins 30 seconds after a successful trial for ignition and the furnace continues to run in this state until the room thermostat heating contacts open in response to raised room temperature. - 9.
+With the thermostat heating contacts open, the burner flames extinguish immediately, the induced blower stops after a 5 second post-purge period.
+The air pressure switch contacts open. - 10.
+The circulating fan continues to run for 60 to 180 seconds, depending on the jumper selection.
+Factory set at 120 seconds.